inducer/pycuda/doc/source/driver.rst

         While you can obtain different handles to the same function using this method, these handles all share the same state that is set through the ``set_XXX`` methods of :class:`Function`.
-This means that you can't obtain two different handles to the same funciton and :meth:`Function.prepare` them in two different ways.
+This means that you can't obtain two different handles to the same function and :meth:`Function.prepare` them in two different ways.

   .. method:: get_global(name)